-- Product Governance (Circular C236, Directive DI87-01), - New rules governing derivatives on virtual currencies (Circular C268), - Commission Delegated Regulation of 8 June 2016 of the European Parliament and of the Council with regard to regulatory technical standards for the annual publication by investment firms of information on the identity of execution venues and on the quality of execution, - Policy Statement on the Risk Management Arrangements of Cyprus Investment Firms Providing Investment Services in CFDs, - European Securities and Markets Authority Decision (EU) 2019/155 of 23 January 2019 renewing the product intervention measures relating to the marketing, distribution or sale of contracts for differences to retail clients, - Provisions of the General Data Protection Regulation (GDPR) 2016/679 and - 4th AML Directive (Directive (EU) 2015/849) - 5th AML Directive (Directive (EU) 2015/849) - EMIR Refit
+- Product Governance (Circular C236, Directive DI87-01), - New rules governing derivatives on virtual currencies (Circular C268), - Commission Delegated Regulation of 8 June 2016 of the European Parliament and of the Council with regard to regulatory technical standards for the annual publication by investment firms of information on the identity of execution venues and on the quality of execution, - Policy Statement on the Risk Management Arrangements of Cyprus Investment Firms - Policy Statement on the replacement of the legal framework governing the operation of the investors compensation fund - Policy Statement on the Investment-Based Crowdfunding Rules - Providing Investment Services in CFDs, - European Securities and Markets Authority Decision (EU) 2019/155 of 23 January 2019 renewing the product intervention measures relating to the marketing, distribution or sale of contracts for differences to retail clients, - 4th AML Directive (Directive (EU) 2015/849) - 5th AML Directive (Directive (EU) 2015/849) - EMIR Refit - Recovery and Resolution Plan (Circular C351, Regulation 2018/1624)

 The probability of such risks occurring is relatively low due to the detailed internal procedures and policies implemented by the Company and regular reviews by the Internal Auditors.
 The structure of the Company is such to promote clear coordination of duties and the management consists of individuals of suitable professional experience, ethos and integrity, who have accepted responsibility for setting and achieving the Company's strategic targets and goals.
 In addition, the Board meets at least annually to discuss such issues and any suggestions to enhance compliance are implemented by management.
-Finally and with respect the Implications of NBP, the Company has contractual agreements with solely with European Economic Area regulated entities and as such is not required to maintain a minimum additional capital buffer.